axmo/Eagle-Libraries/README.md

 * [clean-up-the-parts-list](https://www.baldengineer.com/eagle-clean-up-the-parts-list-by-disabling-libraries.html)

+## p.s:
+I **LOVE** coffee!
+Buy me a coffee at:

+[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZHBUNDXJXVW4U)

 # Disclaimer
 THESE LIBRARIES, SCRIPTS AND CAM JOBS ARE PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EXPRESSED OR IMPLIED; WITHOUT EVEN THE IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THESE LIBRARY COMPONENTS AND SCRIPT FILES ARE WITH YOU.
 SHOULD ANY COMPONENT PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY REPLACEMENT, SERVICING, REPAIR OR REWORK.
 THE USER ASSUMES ALL RISK BY USING THE FILES.

-p.s:
-I **LOVE** coffee!
-Buy me a coffee at:

-[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZHBUNDXJXVW4U)